Science Rocks the North

 With programming for students from kindergarten to grade 12, YSOP activities aim to allow students to explore science.
 Over a day or two, students have the opportunity to participate in a number of activities including topics such as chemistry, biology, environmental and earth sciences.

-Students use the same equipment that our scientists use at the University.
-The specimens that are analyzed typically come from the communities themselves and include insects, aquatic invertebrates, lichens, and more.
+Students use the same equipment that our scientists use at the University like multimeters to measure water quality, microscopes to identify insects and nets to sample zooplankton.
+The specimens that are analyzed typically come from the communities themselves and include insects, plants, lichens, fossils, bones and more.

-Microscopes attached to iPads also let students look at the details on their own skin and clothing.
-Taking technology one step further, students are able to use iPads or iPhones with a heat application that shows where heat is coming from and temperature guns to measure the temperature of a variety of things.
-Other activities include lake stratification demonstrations, fossil, mineral, bone displays and more.
+Microscopes attached to iPads also let students look at the details of specimens.
+Taking technology one step further, students are able to use iPads or iPhones with a thermal camera that shows where heat is coming from and measure the temperature of the environment and the life around them.
+Other activities include sea level rise, ocean acidification, lake stratification demonstrations, and more.

 The Outreach and Engagement group is lead by Chantal Sarrazin-Delay and Dr. David Pearson.